-Annual \$ Impact on Operating Budget Description of Operating Budget Impact \$1,100 Repair/Replacement of equipment
+Annual \$ Impact on Operating Budget Description of Operating Budget Impact \$3,100 Repair/Replacement of equipment

-Street Camera System (Original Project)

-CERF

-Original Purchase Date FY 2018
+Street Camera System (Original Project) FY 2027 \$206,544 CERF O Critical Recommended O Contingent on Fu unding Original Purchase Date Cost Funding History FY 2018 \$110,517 N/A

-Cost \$110,517

-Funding History N/A

-The Village currently has 20 Pan-Tilt-Zoom (PTZ) digital cameras located along the business corridor on Lake Street and 38 fixed cameras in and around Village Hall.
+The Village currently has 20 Pan-Tilt-Zoom (PTZ) digital cameras located along the business corridor on Lake Street and 40 fixed cameras in and around Village Hall.
 The camera system is supported by software, servers, and a wireless antenna system.
 The cameras can be monitored by supervisors, the dispatch center, and patrol officers on their squad car laptops, desktops, or video monitors.
 The digital images are stored for a minimum of 90 days and are used as evidence in criminal cases.
 The PTZ cameras have moving parts and are out in the elements; therefore, they are prone to a shorter life expectancy than fixed cameras.
 The estimated life of the equipment is approximately five to eight years.
 Future CIP processes may combine Village Hall, Street Cameras, and future camera expansion projects for planning and funding purposes.
 A strategic planning study by the Village's IT consultant in FY 2020 included a recommendation for future program expansion, equipment costs, infrastructure upgrades, IT costs, and maintenance costs.
 That information is in the Information Technology section of the CIP.